testthedocs/henry/docs/index.rst

 - Builds HTML (default)
 - Builds HTML in debug mode (reST checks)
+- Checks if you have a own *conf.py*, if so this one will be used.

 .. note::

    Henry evolved out of the `Plone documentation project <https://docs.plone.org>`_.

-   For the moment there is no 'easy' way to use your own theme or add-ons !
+   For the moment there is no 'easy' way to use your own add-ons !

    This **will** change in the future !!